datacamp-content-public/R-Epi/chapter3.md

 xp: 100
 ```

-In this task we will focus on one EEG channel and how to extract EEG bands!
+In this and the following task we will focus on one EEG channel and how to extract EEG bands!

+First we need to load the data.

 The EEG data has a sampling rate of **1024 Hz** and is recorded about **17 minutes and 4 seconds**.
 The values are in mV.
 Be aware that the calculations in this part can take some minutes.